cOpEtriNe/LuckyBlocksGUI/README.md

  ## Changelog

- Script is V1.6 Hotfix, New Things:
+ Script is V1.7 , New Things:

-* Added graphics enhancer
+* Added Remove Trees button
-* Fixed Panic Bot not working
+* Added Airstuck (Maybe Broken, Its not working for me currently)
-* Fixed the buttons in visuals tab taking up to much room
-* Made the hitbox extender bigger
-* Fixed the menu closing in the WRONG PLACE AGAIN

 that is all for this update.